 To do that successfully, I need to get in close — really close — to the action.
 But I don’t want people to feel uncomfortable being photographed, or indeed react to my presence.
 And almost as importantly, I need to be able to react quickly enough to capture those lightning little glances, touches and reactions.
 It’s mentally exhausting.
 Keeping track of several conversations and movements in a room, as well as watching the bride and groom, following compositions in your head – it all takes it’s toll after a few hours.
 But that’s what makes this job so interesting and rewarding.

-I originally grew up in Devon, but now live in Whitstable, Kent with my loving partner and play super hero to three wonderful children.
+I originally grew up in Devon, but now live near Whitstable, Kent

 I previously worked as a full time professional photographer in the British Army, employed as an editorial photographer for the MoD from 1999 until 2011 photographing news, features and people across the UK and the rest of the world, including conflicts, fashion, royalty and celebrities.
 As a photojournalist, documentary wedding photography is a natural fit for me.
 For almost twenty years I've been conveying a story in a single image, or telling a more complex story in a photo essay.
 This is an ideal approach for a couple who want their wedding day documented in an accurate, beautiful and hassle-free way.